 Hypokalemia refers to athe state of low potassium ion (K+) levels in the blood.
 It's often a secondary problem caused by other deficiencies or diseases, but it may also be a result of a primary congenital disease, such as hypokalemic period polymyopathy.
-Hypokalemic polymyopathy is a genetic disease of the Burmese and closely related cats.
+Hypokalemic periodic polymyopathy is a genetic disease of the Burmese and closely related cats.
 The condition is marked by either generalized or localized skeletal muscle weakness, often episodic in nature.

 Potassium (K+) is a very important cation in organisms.
 The relationship between potassium concentrations inside and outside the cell directly affects the resting potential, or the imbalance of electrical charge, of the resting cell membrane.
 Because of this, potassium is a crucial ion in the function of nervous tissues and muscles.
 Perturbations of the potassium levels can, therefore, be debilitating (Lehmann-Horn & Jurkat Rott, 1999 & Schaefer & Wolford, 2005).
 DThe disrupted potassium levels are often a secondary condition caused by other underlying factors.
 Other times, theyre are a result of a primary condition, such as hyperkalemic period paralysis (hypoKPP) in humans and horses (Naylor, 1994) or hypokalemic periodic polymyopathy in cats (Malik et al, 2015).